Your Guide to Provence Wine Region (With Map)

 Provence Wine Region Picture

-Today, Rosé is king and is usually a blend of Grenache, Mourvedre, Cinsault, Syrah and Counoise.
-Cabernet Sauvignon is grown here too.
-The first plantings of this Bordeaux varietal were brought to the Provencal vineyards of Georges Brunet (owner of Chateau LaLagune) just after World War II.
+Rosé dominates here and is typically a blend of Grenache, Mourvèdre, Cinsault, Syrah, and Counoise.
+Cabernet Sauvignon grows here, too.
+The first plantings of this Bordeaux grape were brought to the Provençal vineyards of Georges Brunet (owner of Château La Lagune) just after World War II.

 Coteaux Varois de Provence

 The region is also perfect for biodynamic and organic viticulture.
-The Mistral wind keeps everything dry so rot is not a problem and the average 3000 hours of sun doesn’t hurt either!
-In fact, 41% of the growers have gone ‘green’.
+The Mistral wind keeps everything dry, so rot is not a problem, and the average 3,000 hours of sun doesn’t hurt either!
+In fact, 41% of the growers have gone ‘green.’

 Cassis-Provence